 There have been a number of such schemes exposed over the last few years, and some of the individuals perpetrating them prosecuted and punished.

-Now the EPA is teaming with the Commodities Futures Trading Commission (CFTC) in an attempt to improve regulation and enforcement of RINs and renewable fuels markets.
-The two agencies recently entered into a Memorandum of Understanding (MOU) to share information and provide inter-agency advice.
+Indeed, the EPA has promulgated additional regulations to ensure oversight of RIN generation and improve the RIN market and has teamed up with the Commodities Futures Trading Commission in an attempt to improve regulation and enforcement of RINs and renewable fuels markets.